JanneMattila/powerplatform-demo/README.md

 **Usage:**
 1. Go to Actions → "Deploy Solution Group"
 2. Click "Run workflow"
-3. Select the solution to deploy (e.g., "ABC -> App A")
+3. Select the solution to deploy (e.g., "ABC -> 1.
+App A")
 4. Check "Trigger dependent workflows?" to enable cascading
 5. Click "Run workflow"

 **Example Flow:**
-- Deploy "ABC -> App A" with cascading enabled
+- Deploy "ABC -> 1.
+App A" with cascading enabled
   - Deploys App A
   - Automatically triggers deployment of App B
   - Automatically triggers deployment of App C

+**Note:** The workflows support numbered app names in the dropdown (e.g., "1.
+App A", "2.
+App B") to make ordering clear in the UI.
+The processing logic automatically removes these number prefixes when matching against `solution-groups.json`.

 Here are screenshots of the workflows in action: